Azure/azure-powershell/src/Network/Network/help/New-AzFirewallApplicationRule.md

 ```

 ### -SourceAddress
-The source ipgroup of the rule
+The source addresses of the rule

 ```yaml
 Type: System.String[]